espnet/espnet/README.md

 ### Step 2-C) installation for CPU-only

-To install in a Terminal with that does not have a GPU installed, just clean the version of `CUPY` as follows:
+To install in a terminal that does not have a GPU installed, just clear the version of `CUPY` as follows:

 ```sh
 $ cd tools